ideal-lab5/Grants-Program/applications/cryptex.md

 1. A session's planning phase begins.
 2. Using a commonly known number $\tau$ and $\epsilon$, each validator calculates a random number using a VRF and commits to it.
 Let $d$ be the VRF output.
-3. For the calculated value, $d$, if $|\tau - d| \lt \epsilon$, then the validator can consider itself 'chosen' and begins to participate in the DKG process by generating a secret share, as well as a secret polynomial, commitment to that poly, and secret shares.
+3. For the calculated value, $d$, if $|\tau - d| \lt \epsilon$, then the validator can consider itself 'chosen' and begins to participate in the DKG process by generating a secret share, as well as a secret polynomial, commitment to that poly, secret shares, and at this point calculates a public key, $g^{f(0)}$.
-4. When ready, participants publish their proof that their VRF output makes them a session validator and commitments to the polynomial.
+4. When ready, participants publish their proof that their VRF output makes them a session validator and commitments to the polynomial and public key.
-5. When another node *publicly* announces its ability to participate and commits to its poly (i.e. step (3)), then encrypt a secret key share for that identity and publish it onchain along with its proper commitment.
+5. When another node *publicly* announces its ability to participate and commits to its poly (i.e. step (3)), then encrypt a secret key share for that identity using its published public key and publish it onchain along with its proper commitment.
+The encryption scheme used here is TBD, though looking at El Gamal.
 6. The validators dispute invalid shares.
 This is elaborated on [here](#disputes-phase).
 7. If a threshold of session validators participate honestly, then a session public key can be calculated.